by Ravindra Warang

 Recent Developments in India

-- 2024: A government task force recommended high-potency or borderline products (e.g., hormone support supplements, joint health blends) be reviewed under CDSCO guidelines
+- In 2024, a government task force recommended that high-potency or borderline products, such as hormone support supplements and joint health blends, be reviewed under CDSCO guidelines for high-potency products.
+This review is part of the broader context of recent developments in Indian nutraceutical regulation.

 What Indian Brands Must Keep in Mind